cicibauer/personal-website/content/publication/carabin2015prevalence.md

 # Is this a selected publication? (true/false)
 selected = true

-title = "Prevalence of and factors associated with human cysticercosis in 60 Villages in three provinces of Burkina Faso."
+title = "Prevalence of and factors associated with human cysticercosis in 60 Villages in three provinces of Burkina Faso"

 # Date first published.
 date = "2015-11-20"